triyoza/Project-1-ETL-Business-Intelligence-FTDE/README.md

 ## Usage Guide
 All necessary files have been uploaded to this repository.
 To follow the ETL process and see the final visualization:

-- Open the Jupyter Notebook located in the notebooks/ folder: jupyter notebook notebooks/etl.ipynb
+- Open the jupyter notebook: etl.ipynb
 - Follow the steps in the notebook to perform the ETL process and upload the Data Marts to a spreadsheet.
 - Open Looker Studio and use the following link to view the data visualization: Your Looker Studio Link